-Marketing – SEO, CRO, paid advertising, remarketing… (we already knew this was a purely organic search project).
+Marketing – SEO, CRO, paid traffic, remarketing… (we already knew this was a purely organic search project).

 After we wrote down what they were doing right and what could be improved, we outlined a specific plan that was created with the intention of helping our client “be the best.”

 Increase the word count per page.
 The competition didn’t have much content on their pages.
 Their low description word count could be improved to give more value to search engines and visitors.

 Improve the internal linking structure.
 We built a framework to add link silo structures pointing only to pages within the same categories.
 A silo structure is basically a structure of contextual links that give a website context for search spiders.

 Optimize Titles and H tags properly.
 Their competitors didn’t have all H tags on point.
 Some didn’t have H2 tags and some didn’t have them properly optimized.